lexmuc/liquirium/README.md

 ## Getting help

 Documentation is currently minimal.
-However, some examples of how Liquirium Bot and Liquirium Connect can be used will be added shortly.
+However, more examples of how Liquirium Bot and Liquirium Connect can be used will be added shortly in the 'examples' folder.